-The Rouse is the call used in conjunction with the Last Post at commemorative services such as Remembrance Day services, at dedication services and at military funerals.
-The Rouse is a shorter bugle call that was also used to call soldiers to their duties.
+The Rouse is the call used in conjunction with the Last Post at commemorative services such as Remembrance Day, at dedication services and at military funerals.
+The Rouse is a short bugle call that was also used to call soldiers to their duties.

 After the one minute silence, the Rouse is sounded during which flags are raised from half mast to the masthead.

 Reveille, from the French word ‘reveillez’, meaning to ‘wake-up’, was originally played as a drum beat just prior to daybreak.

 Its purpose is to wake up the sleeping soldiers and to let the sentries know that they could cease challenging.
 It was also a signal to open the town gates and let out the horse guard, allowing them to do a reconnaissance of the immediate area beyond the walls.

 During the ANZAC Day Dawn Service, the Last Post is sounded followed by a minute of silence.
 The silence is broken by the Reveille.
 Today, the Reveille is only performed on the various Dawn services or as the first call of the day in Barracks.